Page last updated: December 2024

 Radiation therapy

-Some people may have stereotactic body radiation therapy (SBRT) to treat some or all of the tumours that have spread.
+Some people may have stereotactic body radiation therapy (SBRT) to treat tumours that have spread.
 This may be offered when the cancer has spread to only a few places outside the kidney.

 Surgery

-This involves removing the primary cancer in the kidney.
+- nephrectomy – to remove the primary cancer in the kidney.
 This may be offered when the kidney cancer is causing symptoms or when there is very little cancer spread outside the kidney.
-It can also be used in some people who have responded well to systemic treatment.
+It can also be used in some people who have responded well to systemic treatment

 Palliative treatment

-Palliative treatment is one aspect of palliative care, in which a team of health professionals aims to meet your physical, emotional, cultural, spiritual and social needs.
+Palliative treatment is one aspect of palliative care, in which a team of health professionals aims to meet your physical, emotional, practical, cultural, social and spiritual needs.

 Learn more